fgaim/Tigrinya-WordCount/README.md

 # GeezLab Tigrinya Word Count

 This compilation of over `0.95 million` unique Tigrinya words and their frequencies.
-Data collected from varios text sources, including websites, books, newspapers and so on.
+Data collected from various sources across the web, including news websites, blogs, books, newspapers, magazines, etc.

-The source documents were deduplicated and the text was preprocessed (normalized and tokenized) before generating the stats.
+The source documents were deduplicated and the text was preprocessed (normalized and tokenized) before generating the word count.
 The statistics provided is a good represenation of the language characteristics.
-Due to Tigrinya's rich morphology, the vocabulary is expected to grow as more text becomes available for analysis.
-Accordingly, this repository will be updated from time to time.
+Due to Tigrinya's rich morphology, the vocabulary is expected to grow even furthher as more text becomes available for analysis.
+This repository will be updated from time to time.

 ## Format